 Accessories You Should Consider

-To make the most of your Yamaha P71, and make sure that your at-home, digital piano experience is the best practice for an analogue piano, you should also consider a few important accessories.
+To make the most of your Yamaha P71, and make sure that your at-home, digital piano experience is the best practice so that you can move to an analogue piano if you choose, you should also consider a few important accessories.

-While unfortunately many people buy an adaptor so they can use their existing earbuds with their new Yamaha P71, that isn’t the best choice.
+While unfortunately many people buy an adaptor so they can use their existing earbuds with their new Yamaha, that isn’t the best choice.

 The P71 bundle comes with a sustain pedal, but, as with the weighted keys, it is better to learn and practice on a foot pedal that is closer to the experience of an analogue piano.

 The M-Audio SP-2 Universal Sustain Pedal feels and works just like an acoustic piano pedal, with realistic resistance and response, and half-pedal capabilities.
 The rubber bottom grips the floor while you play, and it is rugged and built to last.

 If you plan on taking advantage of the portability of the Yamaha P71, it’s best to get a carrying case.
 For short trips and easy transport, the Yamaha Artiste Series keyboard bag for 88-note keyboards is an excellent choice.

 For frequent travel, air travel, and more rugged use, the Gator Cases Padded Keyboard Gig bag is made of heavy-duty ballistic nylon with reinforced riveted carrying handles.
 The adjustable padded straps securely hold a keyboard in place and protect it during transport, and it has convenient large #10 zippers.

 Yamaha P71 Manual